simba1997/Fursa/README.md

 # How to Run the script?
 1- Download/clone this repository.
-2-you should see a file called "Assignment1.sh".
-3- run this script file using the command "./assignment1.sh".
-4-The prompt will ask you to choose the number of the question you want to test.
-5-please choose a number between 1-3 to test the questions above, or write "4" to exit.
+2-you should see a file called "Assignment1.sh". **Enter** 3- run this script file using the command "./assignment1.sh". **Enter** 4-The prompt will ask you to choose the number of the question you want to test. **Enter** 5-please choose a number between 1-3 to test the questions above, or write "4" to exit.  **Enter**

 ### THANKS